SPECIAL TOPIC: DEGREES OF REWARDS AND PUNISHMENT

 c.
 Dan.
 12:3

 3. The OT pattern of reward for personal, covenantal righteousness is modified because of human sin.
-This modification is seen in Job and Psalm 73.
-The NT changes the focus from this world to the next (cf. the Sermon on the Mount, Matthew 5-7).
+This modification is seen in Job and Psalm 73 (i.e., "the two ways," cf. Deut.
+30:15,19; Psalm 1).
+The NT intensifies the focus from the act to the thought (cf. the Sermon on the Mount, Matthew 5-7).

 D. NT evidence